 New Zealand's British ancestry has clearly influenced its cuisine.
 Food tends to be simple and hearty, with an emphasis on local meats, seafood, and vegetables.
 Lamb, venison, and beef are farmed throughout New Zealand and are common entrees.
-Fresh vegetables and fruits are abundant.
+Fresh

+New Zealand's wine industry has its origins among Croatian immigrants in the outskirts of Auckland and has grown since the 1970s into a major export for the country.
+Wine is produced on both the North and South islands in 10 major areas.
+With its unique combination of soil, climate, and water, main varieties from more than 500 winemakers include: sauvignon blanc, pinot noir, cabernet, chardonnay, and pinot gris.
+Information about wine styles and individual wineries is available at the official New Zealand wine website: nzwine.com/ vegetables and fruits are abundant.
 New Zealand is also renowned for its dairy products-its milk, cheese, yogurt, and ice cream are excellent.
 With its generous Pacific Rim coastline, fresh seafood includes mussels, oysters, crayfish (lobsters), tuna, hake, and squid.

 New Zealand has a thriving wine-producing industry, and many wineries have established international reputations, particularly for pinot noir and sauvignon blanc wines.
 Beer is also part of the country's heritage, and local craft breweries (as well as larger breweries) produce many varieties of lager and amber beers.

 LIFE IN NEW ZEALAND